-Sunset Beach is one of the main windsurf locations with a good rising tide building and the best wind coming in the late afternoon.
+Sunset Beach - Sunset Beach is a beautiful beach and one of the main windsurf locations for locals.
+The waves here can get pretty big and not that easy to ride as they tend to close out more, depending on the wind direction.
 There are no general facilities for the non-windsurfer here unless you are staying at our Sunset Beach hotels which is right on the spot.

-Dolphin Beach is another popular windsurf area with a very large open beach area that also has a very large open beach area.
-Dolphin Beach is favourable for groups that include non-surfers who can access the facilities at the Dolphin Beach Hotel.
+Dolphin Beach - Dolphin Beach is another popular windsurf area with a very large open beach area that also has a very large open beach area.

 The famous Cape vineyards of Western Cape begin only a thirty minute drive from Cape Town.
 Western Cape is the largest wine-making region in South Africa with picturesque vineyards stretching for miles against an impressive mountainous backdrop.
 The South African rand's relative weakness to the pound means that wine-tasting sessions are inexpensive and luxury wines and dining can be acquired at favourably low prices.